johannschopplich/kirby-vue3-starterkit/README.md

 - `KIRBY_SERVER_HOSTNAME` and `KIRBY_SERVER_PORT` specify the address where you wish the Kirby backend to be served from.
 It is used by the frontend to fetch content data as JSON.
 - Keys starting with `VITE_` are available in your code following the `import.meta.env.VITE_CUSTOM_VARIABLE` syntax.

+#### Content API Slug

+To change the API slug to fetch JSON-encoded page data from, set
+- `CONTENT_API_SLUG` to a value of your liking (defaults to `content`).

+> You can't use Kirby's internal API slug (defaults to `api`).
+If you insist on using `api` for *your* content endpoint, you can rename the Kirby api slug: Add a `KIRBY_API_SLUG` key and set it to something else than `api`.

+#### Service Worker

 To enable the **service worker** which precaches essential assets and page API calls for offline capability, set:
 - `VITE_ENABLE_SW` to `true`

+> ⚠️ Don't change the `CONTENT_API_SLUG` once you deployed your app publicly and thus a service worker is installed on clients.
+Otherwise fetch requests will fail and a blank page will show until the new service worker is activated, which then is only possible by closing the tab/PWA.

+#### Stale-While-Revalidate

 To keep page data fresh with **stale-while-revalidate**, set:
 - `VITE_ENABLE_SWR` to `true`